probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 - The Hydra Boosters operated by PL cover almost the entire hash space (>97%)
 - Majority of CIDs have only a single provider (~80%)
 - Majority of content resides in the US (~55%)
-- Only ten peers provide over 50% of all CIDs
+- Only ten peers provide over 50% of all CIDs advertised to the DHT
 - Controlled performance measurements allowed us to make an informed decision about unplugging the common database
   - Predicted performance hit for the time to first provider record ~14.8% (p50), ~14.7% (p90), and ~10.4% (p95)
   - Actual performance hit for the time to first provider record ~27.8% (p50), ~16.5% (p90), and ~12.5% (p95)